Value-Based Selling: The Ultimate Guide to What It Is and How to Do It

 Value-based selling is a sales approach that puts your client front and center.
 It’s a way to communicate not just what you do, but what it’s worth.

-By definition, value-based selling has to be about your clients: what they want, what they’re experiencing right now, and how you can help them.
+By definition, focusing on value has to be about your clients: what they want, what they’re experiencing right now, and how you can help them.
 It’s an approach that may not be intuitive, but when done right will help you charge higher prices while keeping your clients happier because they see the value you deliver.

-The rewards of value-based selling are worth it.
-Once you put your value-based sales process into place, you’ll have clarity into who you help, how you help them, and what your help is worth.
-Even better, value-based selling will provide you with a wealth of insights into the types of content, products, and services you could create in order to deliver your clients more value, and at a higher profit.
+Hard as it may be, the rewards of value-based selling are worth it.
+Once you put your sales process into place, you’ll have clarity into who you help, how you help them, and what your help is worth.
+Even better, selling this way will provide you with a wealth of insights into the types of content, products, and services you could create in order to deliver your clients more value, and at a higher profit.

 Here’s a table of contents for this article – just click one of the links to jump ahead in the article: